-Ensemble participation requirements for undergraduate students are stated in terms of duration and credit and further specified as large or small ensemble requirements.
-Specific requirements are published with each curriculum description in the current catalog.
+Ensemble participation requirements for undergraduate students are stated in terms of duration and credit.
+Students are required to participate in an ensemble every semester as outlined in each curricular map.

-Ensemble participation is required every semester of full-time enrollment up to a maximum of eight semesters.
 Students are placed in ensembles by audition.
 Music students must fulfill requirements by performing in ensembles in their major applied music area.

-When a student completes a degree in less than eight semesters and has been enrolled in an ensemble for every semester of full-time enrollment, the student is exempt from the eighth semester of ensemble participation, but must still fulfill the total number of ensemble credits required in the degree.

-When a student is enrolled in a degree program for more than eight semesters, and all ensemble duration and credit requirements have been met, no further ensemble participation is required.
+When ensemble duration and credit requirements have been met, no further ensemble participation is required.
 Every student who participates in an ensemble must be enrolled through the university.

-Students placed in an additional ensemble, beyond two, must be approved by the division chair and the associate dean for undergraduate studies.
+Students wishing to participate in an additional ensemble, beyond two, must seek approval from the division chair and the associate dean for undergraduate studies.
 This policy ensures that involvement in more than two ensembles does not jeopardize the student's academic work, the quality of preparation and performance in the ensemble and their capacity to contribute at an expected high level within the performing ensembles.
 Students who wish to participate in additional ensembles may register in one of two ways: